apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ## CONVERT_TO and CONVERT_FROM

-The CONVERT_TO and CONVERT_FROM functions encode and decode data to and from another data type.
+The CONVERT_TO and CONVERT_FROM functions convert binary data to/from Drill internal types based on the little or big endian encoding of the data.

 ### CONVERT_TO and CONVERT_FROM Syntax